mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/wide_gamut_color_selector.rst

         Along orientation
             Scrolls vertically or horizontally depending on orientation.
 Patches are laid out in the perpendicular direction.
         Laterally
-            Shows perpendicular to the orientation, so vertically when the orientation is horizontal, and vice-versa.
+            Shows perpendicular to the orientation, so vertically when the orientation is horizontal, and vice versa.
 Patches are laid out following the orientation.
     Rows
         The amount of rows the patches will take up.
 Patches